 - Gunk can build up on the underside where the sink attaches to the countertop.

-- Replacing the sink requires having the right set of tools or the need for professional help.
+- Replacing it requires having the right set of tools or the need for professional help.

-- It only works with solid countertop materials, like granite, marble, quartz, etc..
+- Lastly, it only works with solid countertop materials, like granite, marble, quartz, etc..
 It can not be combined with laminate or tile countertops, as they may not be able to support the weight of the water which the sink will bear on a daily use.

 c.
 Farmhouse Sink